lindaojinnaka/T2A1-Workbook/README.md

-# T2A-1 Workbook
+# T2A-2 Workbook
-## 1. Describe the architecture of a typical Rails application
+## 1. Describe the architecture of a typical Rails application.
 Word Count guide: 200-300 words
+The basic architecture of a Rails Application consists of the Model, View, and Controller.
+CRUD operations. - is where the most logic, heavy algorithms.
+It’s the business logic-intelligence of the application Architectural pattern.

+ **Model**

+ The Model is in charge of storing and managing the dating in the Rails Application.Th model defines the shape and structure of the data in the application.
+It defines the data, how its structured, and the different relationships between the data.
+Responsible for taking the data that comes from the view layer and then stores it somewhere, structures it.
+Defines what that data is that we actually need.
+Responsible for handling the Create o

+  **View**

+The View is the front end of the app.
+The user inputs data into the view.
+The view is responsible for the user interaction and display.

+ **Controller**

+The Controller manages the top to bottom relationship.

-## 2. Identify a database management system (DBMS) commonly used in web applications (including Rails) and discuss the pros and cons of this database
+## 2. Identify a database management system (DBMS) commonly used in web applications (including Rails) and discuss the pros and cons of this database.
 Word Count guide: 150-250 words

-## 3. Discuss the implementation of Agile project management methodology
+## 3. Discuss the implementation of Agile project management methodology.
 Word Count guide: 200-300 words <br>

 The Agile method is a concept in project management that is aimed at garnering customer satisfaction by adhering to four principle values.
 The first value of the Agile method focuses on interactions and individuals over tools and process.
 Teamwork, collabaration, and face –to – face interactions are prioritized in order to ensure architectural requirements are being met and ample support is given to each member of the team.
 Daily collabaration also keeps indivuduals motivated on the task at hand.